ealexandros/Ai-Minigames/README.md

 In this repository you can find all sorts of different games played by your computer.
 As you can see I used all sorts of different algorithms just to expirement and understand them.

-*We can identify the algorithm that was used by reading the games directory name.*
+*You can identify the algorithm that was used by reading the games directory name.*

 ## Techonogies ⚙️